 “I didn’t know what else to do!”
 I say with a tear rolling down my cheek.
 “I don’t want to end my life, I just don’t want to be Simon, the girly wimp that everyone picks on in school anymore.”
 I look at her and sniffle.
 “Am I wrong to hope that there’s something better out there for me?”

-“Yes, emenya.”
-Luna says nudging me and we get out of the booth.
+“Yes, Emya.”
+Luna nudges me and we get out of the booth.

 “And don’t walk this time.”
 Her mother says in a stern tone.

-“Yes, emenya.”
+“Yes, Emya.”
 Luna says, bowing her head.
 She looks at me, “Ready?”
 I nod, though I’m not sure what I’m ready for.
-She takes my hand in hers, her touch is so soft, so gentle.
+She takes my hand in hers.
+Her touch is so soft, so gentle.
 She reaches up.

 "Amlelyana" and the club disappears for a moment.